cmdrtorefresh/weatherforecast-reactredux/README.md

 ### About this App

-This app creates the weather forecast of several cities that are queried in the search textfield.
+This app creates the weather forecast (temperature, pressure and humidity) of several cities that are queried in the search textfield.

 ### Elements of the App